darvil82/lanat-docs/Lanat/topics/Acquire-lanat.md

 # Acquire Lanat

-The Lanat package available on a Repsy repository and on GitHub.
+The Lanat package is available on a Repsy repository and on GitHub.
 You may get it from either of these sources.

 ## Adding the dependency to your project